ivanpanshin/SupCon-Framework/README.md

 ## FAQ

-- Q: What hyperparameters I should try to change?
+- Q: What hyperparameters should I try to change?

   A: First of all, learning rate.
 Second of all, try to change the augmentation policy.
-SupCon is build around "cropping + color jittering" scheme, so you can try changing the cropping size or the intensity of jittering.
+SupCon is built around "cropping + color jittering" scheme, so you can try changing the cropping size or the intensity of jittering.
 Check `tools.utils.build_transforms` for that.
 - Q: What backbone and batch size should I use?

   A: This is quite simple.
-Take the biggest backbone you can, and after that take the highest batch size your GPU can offer.
+Take the biggest backbone that you can, and after that take the highest batch size your GPU can offer.
 The reason for that: SupCon is more prone (than regular classification training with CE/LabelSmoothing/etc) to improving with stronger backbones.
 Moverover, it has a property of explicit hard positive and negative mining.
-It means that the higher the batch size - the more difficult and helpful samples you supply to your model.
+It means that the higher the batch size - the more difficult and helpful samples you supply to the model.

 - Q: Do I need the second stage of the training?

   A: Not necessarily.
 You can do classification based only on embeddings.
 In order to do that compute embeddings for the train set, and at inference time do the following: take a sample, compute its embedding, take the closest one from the training, take its class.
 To make this fast and efficient, you something like [faiss](https://github.com/facebookresearch/faiss) for similarity search.
 Note that this is actually how validation is done in this repo.
 Moveover, during training you will see a metric `precision_at_1`.
-This is actually just accuracy based solely on embeddings.
+This is actually just an accuracy based solely on embeddings.

 - Q: Should I use AMP?